Heat in the Street

 Heat in the Street is a rock album by the Pat Travers Band.
 It was released in 1978 on Polydor Records.

-It is the first with the most popular of Travers' band line-ups, Travers on guitar, Peter "Mars" Cowling on bass guitar, Pat Thrall also on guitar and Tommy Aldridge on drums.
+It is the first with the most popular of Travers' band line-ups, with Travers and Pat Thrall on guitar, Peter "Mars" Cowling on bass guitar and Tommy Aldridge on drums.
+Heat in the Street was produced by Jeffrey Lesser.